-When most proactive investors figure this out – they tend to spring into action and start sending mail all over the place in a whirlwind of excitement (I’ve seen it happen time and time again).
-It's great to see a beginner being proactive like this, but at the same time – it’s very easy to let the cart get ahead of the horse.
+When most proactive investors figure this out, they spring into action and start blasting out their marketing message in a whirlwind of excitement (that's what I did, anyway).
+It's great to take action like this, but sometimes the cart gets ahead of the horse.

-The “checklist” was just a list of all the essential questions I needed to have answered in order to make an offer (and even after the thousands of calls I’ve had over the years – I still use it to this day).
-It helped me a lot – and if you're struggling with what to say when you’re talking to prospects, I would strongly suggest that you prepare a specific set of targeted questions (nothing too crazy—just the basic stuff you need to know) and use it to guide you through every conversation.
+If you're struggling with what to say when talking to prospects, I would strongly suggest that you prepare a similar set of targeted questions (nothing too crazy—just the basic stuff you need to know) and use them to guide you through every conversation.

 So what kinds of questions should be on your phone call checklist?